 Perform Ratio Analysis

 Ratios are numerical values derived from the specific balances in a company's financial statements for the purpose of determining a company’s financial and operating performance over a certain time period.
-Ratios are grouped by categories: liquidity, operability, profitability and solvency.
+Ratios are grouped by categories: liquidity, operability, profitability, and solvency.

-In general, liquidity ratios are used to determine a company’s ability to meet its short-term debt obligations such as payroll, taxes, suppliers, lenders, etc. Solvency ratios measure a company’s ability to its long-term debt obligations, while profitability ratios the profitability of a company.
+In general, liquidity ratios are used to determine a company’s ability to meet its short-term debt obligations, such as payroll, taxes, suppliers, lenders, etc. Solvency ratios measure a company’s ability to its long-term debt obligations, while profitability ratios measure the profitability of a company.

 Table 18 – 1 List of Ratios, Purpose, and Formulas